mloberg/mloberg.github.com/src/_posts/2020-03-01-document-your-apis-with-openapi.md

 API documentation has come a long ways in five years.
 When we started working on our API, the options were Swagger, RAML, Blueprint, SASS solutions, or to build our own.
-Swagger had some trouble spots for us (or probably a lack of understanding the specification) and the other systems seemed way more complex.
+Swagger had some trouble spots for us (or probably a lack of understanding the specification) and the other systems were too complex.
 Against our better judgment, we wrote our spec using a static site generator.
 It gave us a nice documentation site, but when it came to tooling, we were on our own.

 Had we stuck with Swagger from the beginning and not given up at the first issue we encountered, we would be in a much better spot today.
-We still have endpoints using our old documentation and making updates to those endpoints take extra effort because of it.
+We still have endpoints using our old documentation and making updates to those takes extra effort because of it.

 We learned our lesson and started writing our new API specification in OpenAPI.
 Working with our spec has become much easier.
 By using OpenAPI, we can use